 The newspaper you’re reading, the screen of your computer, your credit card, the petals of that flower, the leaves of that tree, the building across the street–everything is governed by a principle, a proportion, a harmonic value.
-The universe seems to whisper a code to us in each corner of nature, a unique and harmonically aesthetic code: the Number of Gold, the Divine Proportion.
+The universe seems to whisper a code to us in each corner of nature, a unique and harmonically aesthetic code.

 Behind the apparent chaos that reigns in the universe, in which each event and measurement logically follows an uncertain destiny, there nevertheless exists a hidden order.
 From the time of Pythagoras, the key to this order–which has intrigued so many mathematicians and scholars of various branches of knowledge–has never been fully understood.

 A contemporary experiment involving several individuals of different ethnic backgrounds demonstrated that among a sample of several rectangular figures, nearly every person agreed on which one was most harmonic.
 This harmonic figure is formed when the ratio of the greater side over the smaller side equals 1.618–the number known mathematically as “gold” or “golden.”
 This rectangular proportion is found in thousands of architectural examples around the world, as well as in matchboxes, business cards, books, and hundreds of other daily objects, merely because humans find it pleasing.
 The Great Pyramid of Giza and the pyramid of Cheops, the seat of the United Nations in New York, and the Cathedral of Notre Dame all embody this golden proportion.
 In fact, the Greek Pantheon seems to be an ode to this proportion.